top of page

 Data-based brain training

-Originally developed for medical applications, including ADD / ADHD, depression and epilepsy, brainboost also uses neurofeedback for peak performance training.
+Originally developed for medical applications, including ADHD, depression, and epilepsy, Neurofeedback is now also used for peak performance training, sleep problems, PTSD, and burnout.

 Neurofeedback explained as a graphic